bonitasoft/bonita-doc/md/convert-wildfly-into-tomcat.md

 ## Overview

-Bonita 7.10 does not provide nor support any WildFly anymore.
+Bonita 7.10 does not provide nor support WildFly anymore.
 As a consequence, it is necessary when updating Bonita to version 7.10 or superior to convert the installation so that it works the same way under tomcat.

 ## Conversion steps to Bonita Tomcat bundle